WPsites/WPide/readme.txt

 4. Default colour picker image

 == Changelog ==
+= 2.3.2 =
+* Update the Ace component to 1.1.1 which includes some bug fixes, a PHP worker (showing PHP errors as you work) and a greatly improved search box.
+* Fixed issue with file save showing javascript alert as if there was a failure when there wasn't
+* Order folders and files alphabetically

 = 2.3.1 =
 * As a quick fix I have commentted out the git functionality as the namespacing used is causing issues with old versions of PHP